Iniistius pentadactylus: Distribution

 Iniistius pentadactylus has a distribution which extends from the eastern coast of Africa from the Red Sea found from the Red Sea south to Mozambique, eastwards to Guam.
 In the Pacific its range reaches as far north as the Ryukyus and the Ogasawara Islands and south to the Great Barrier Reef, and Christmas Island, Australia.

 Habitat and biology

 Iniistius pentadactylus occurs over sandy substrates in coastal areas as well as in areas with some sea grass or algae.
 It can be found at depths of more than 18 m.
 It is normally recorded in large, dispersed groups frequenting the upper slopes of sand and mud banks, the males are territorial, defending a territory which contains many females.
-This species buries itself I the sand so that it can sleep safely at night but will dive into the sand to hide when threatened, then it dives head-first into the sand and it may take some time to emerge again.
+This species buries itself in the sand so that it can sleep safely at night but will dive into the sand to hide when threatened, then it dives head-first into the sand and it may take some time to emerge again.
 This species feeds mainly on hard-shelled invertebraes, such as molluscs and crustaceans.